Writing has been sustained for ages. Human experiences found their way into writing and to books later on.

 This delightful autobiography engages readers from page to page and from Mandela’s years of imprisonment to his victory over apartheid to his presidency to a role model for the whole world.

-I Am Malala – The Girl Who Stood Up for Education and Was Shot by the Taliban (2013) by Malala Yousafzai with Christina Lamb (Best Books of All Time)
+17. I Am Malala (2013) by Malala Yousafzai with Christina Lamb

-For her courage and initiative, she became the youngest person to receive the Nobel peace prize in 2014, and it’d not be surprising to know that her autobiography became the national bestseller.
+For her courage and initiative, she became the youngest person to receive the Nobel Peace Prize in 2014, and it’d not be surprising to know that her autobiography became a national bestseller.

 The book does so much more than that, stating her life account as it has proved that nothing is ordinary and anyone, especially a girl having immense courage and righteous deeds, can become a role model for the rest of the people.

 18. Mrs. Dalloway (1925) by Virginia Woolf

 A twentieth-century masterpiece is coming from a master of her art.
 The lives of Clarissa and Septimus Warren Smith are interwoven in a post-world war society.

 Employing the stream-of-consciousness technique is complementary to a society that hasn’t fully recovered from the horrors of war.

 This way, Woolf gives an account of the characters’ inner thoughts with no plot as life after war seems unstable.

 Clarissa’s inner confinement is brilliantly matched with war victim Septimus Warren Smith.
 The novel depicts the impacts of war in post-war London.